sbissantz/rarp/git.md

 ```

 All right, now its time to commit your initial changes to all those files and
 push them to GitHub.
-However, before your can commit your changes, you have to
+But wait!
+Before your can commit your changes, you have to
 stage them.
 In the Git this is associated with the `ÌNDEX`.
 The `INDEX` is the
 staging area for all commits.
 This is were all commits reside before they are
 pushed to the remote repository.
 The last commit is indicated by `HEAD` the